alvyjudy/alexwebsite/README.md

 requires a fileIndex obtained from there.
 To generate this index, run ``npm run updateIndex``.
 When starting the server in the aforementioned manner, this command is run automatically.

+To build locally, invoke ``npm run build``

+To deploy locally after the build, invoke ``npm run start``

+To deploy locally built files to google cloud app engine, run ``gcloud app deploy``

+To build and deploy on google cloud, invoke ``gcloud builds submit .``

+The above four tasks can be chained for convenience,